bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **timeout**<**T**>(`duration`: number): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹T, T›*

-Errors if the source does not emit a value in given time span.
+Returns an `ObservableLike` that completes with an error if the source does not emit a value in given time span.

 **Type parameters:**